Clickadelic/nextjs-chat-gpt-demo/README.md

 ## ShadCN/UI and Tailwind

-This project has ShadCN preconfigured, but not implemented yet.
+This project has ShadCN UI preconfigured, so you don't need to install anything.